zakisheriff/Akhi-AI/README.md

 ## 🔒 Privacy & Sovereignty

 -   **Private**: All processing occurs secure and private.
--   **Ephemeral**: No conservation history is stored on any server.
+-   **Ephemeral**: No conversation history is stored on any server.
 Your questions remain yours.
 -   **Transparent**: Open-source frontend code ensures full visibility into the application logic.

 ---